kalle07/parsing/README.md

 </ul>

 <br>
-This I have created with my brain and the help of chatGPT, Iam not a coder... sorry so I will not fulfill any wishes unless there are real errors.<br>
+This I have created with my brain and the help of Ai, Iam not a coder... sorry so I will not fulfill any wishes unless there are real errors.<br>
 It is really hard for me with GUI and the Function and in addition to compile it.<br>
 For the python-file oc you need to import missing libraries.<br>
 <br>